Facts about the Roma

 In the post-war era, the Romani remained an oppressed group, especially in the Soviet Union.
 As recently as the 1980s, Roma women in Czechoslovakia were forced to undergo sterilization to limit the Romani population.

-The Romani are often celebrated for their musical heritage, which has influenced jazz, bolero, flamenco music, as well as classical composers including Franz Liszt.
+The Romani are often celebrated for their musical heritage, which has influenced jazz, bolero and flamenco music, as well as classical composers including Franz Liszt.
 The original traveling Romani populations supported themselves as performers, artisans and tradespeople, according to the Roma Support Group (RSG) an organization created by Roma people to promote awareness of Romani traditions and culture.

 While it's believed that the Roma were originally Hindu, over the centuries, most Romani have adopted the religions of their host countries.
 The majority of Roma communities now practice a form of Islam or Christianity that retains some Romani influences.

-For these and other reasons, the Romani remain a persecuted minority, including those living in affluent European countries with enviable social services.
+Many Romani still face persecution and discrimination, and are denied rights and services in the countries where they live.
 Authorities in Italy have denied housing to Roma families — even those born in Italy — on the grounds that people living in cheap, makeshift metal containers in isolated Roma camps already have permanent housing, according to the Guardian.

-This month, protests erupted in France after authorities detained a Roma teenage girl at school; soon thereafter, she and her entire family were deported to Kosovo.
-In the past year, about 10,000 Roma were expelled from France after their camps were destroyed, according to the Baltimore Sun.
+And in 2013, about 10,000 Roma were expelled from France after their camps were destroyed, according to the Baltimore Sun.